Harshithasagili/Roommate-Fin/README.md

 ---

 ## 1. Clone the Repository
-Run the following command in your terminal:
+Run the following command in your VS Code terminal in any new folder created:

 ```bash
 git clone https://github.com/Harshithasagili/Roommate-Fin.git